 The GCOS requirements should be considered target requirements, here defined as the requirements that data providers should aim to achieve over the next 10 years.
-As this would be applicable in 2026 we consider the GCOS requirements to be the goal requirements when applied to the WV\cci CDR products.
-Note, the GCOS requirements are currently being updated with a new version due in 2022.
-It is further noted in GCOS-200 that "the required measurement uncertainties are presented as 95% confidence intervals (approximately two standard deviations)", following WMO (2012).
+As this would be applicable in 2032 we consider the GCOS requirements to be the goal requirements when applied to the WV_cci CDR products.
+It is further noted in GCOS-245 that "the required measurement uncertainties are presented as two standard deviations", following WMO (2012).
 WMO (2012) further outlines that the uncertainty should include contributions "from random effects and from imperfect correction of the results of systematic effects".
 However, WMO (2012) also states that "a compensation factor can be applied to compensate for the systematic effect.
 Typically, appropriate calibrations and/or adjustments should be performed to eliminate systematic errors of sensors".
 Such approaches would introduce uncertainties by themselves which subsequently would need to be quantified.